istudyatuni/blog/content/about-blog.typ

 == Syntax highlighting <syntax-highlighting>

-Since highlighting the code by splitting it into separate #css("span")s with the requried classes wasn't supported, I initially did it by embedding SVG:
+Since highlighting the code by splitting it into separate #css("span")s with the required classes wasn't supported, I initially did it by embedding SVG:

 ```typ
 #show raw: it => {